appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_classes/all_classes.rst

 This class extends the FocusBox with methods and a template for title and enhanced description.
 The title is the value by default while the description is None.
 The template has several blocks which we can override.

-UseThis
-"""""""
-This class extends the TitleDescription with a ``Use this`` button and CSS class.
-Further it has it's own template with several blocks which we can override.

 EditDelete
 """"""""""